AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 You can also consult the [Adobe Campaign Classic Release Notes](../../rn/using/latest-release.md) for more updates.

+## January 2021 {#jan-2021}

+All steps to connect Campaign and Microsoft Dynamics are now detailed in a dedicated page.
+[Read more](../../platform/using/crm-ms-dynamics.md).

+The CRM Connectors section has been updated, improved and reorganized.
+[Read more](../../platform/using/crm-connectors.md).

 ## December 2020 {#dec-2020}

 The delivery monitoring section has been reorganized into thematic topics.
 [Read more](../../delivery/using/about-delivery-monitoring.md)